 What Falls under Family Law?

-The primary legal sources are Book 1 of the Dutch Civil Code (marriage, parental authority, alimony, descent), Article 8 ECHR (right to family life), and the European Brussels II-ter Regulation (jurisdiction and recognition in cross-border family matters).
+Family law regulates the legal relationship between partners, between parents and children, and the consequences of ending a relationship.
+The most important legal source is Book 1 of the Dutch Civil Code (marriage, authority, alimony, descent).
+In addition, Article 8 ECHR (right to family life) and the European Regulation Brussels II-ter (jurisdiction in cross-border family matters) are of importance.

 How does a divorce proceed in the Netherlands?

-A divorce in the Netherlands always proceeds through the court and requires a lawyer to file the petition.
-The processing time averages six weeks to six months, depending on the degree of agreement between the parties and the complexity of the financial and care issues.
+A divorce in the Netherlands proceeds through the court and requires a lawyer to file the petition (Article 815, paragraph 1 of the Code of Civil Procedure).
+The lead time is between two to four months in case of agreement and six weeks to six months in case of dispute, depending on the complexity and the court’s schedule.

-The lawyer advises on your legal position, drafts or reviews the divorce settlement agreement, and considers the long-term consequences.
-The choice between mediation, collaborative divorce, or court proceedings depends on the circumstances and the degree of agreement.
-More about the divorce procedure.
+The choice between mediation, collaborative divorce, or court proceedings depends on the degree of agreement and the nature of the disputes.
+Read more about the divorce procedure.

 What do you arrange for children during separation?